jorendorff/talks/algebraic-data-types/adts.md

-    to spell out the domain and range of functions,** which goes a long way toward documenting what those functions are supposed to do, and even, sometiems, a long way towards implementing them.
+    to spell out the domain and range of functions,** which goes a long way toward documenting what those functions are supposed to do, and even, sometimes, a long way towards implementing them.
     Sometimes, a little pattern matching, and you're almost done already.